mattheww/gomill/gomill_docs/settings.rst

 .. setting:: startup_gtp_commands

-  List of strings, or list of sequences of strings (default ``None``)
+  List of strings, or list of lists of strings (default ``None``)

   |gtp| commands to send at the beginning of each game.
 See :ref:`playing
   games`.

-  Each command can be specified either as a single string or as a sequence of strings (with each argument in a single string).
+  Each command can be specified either as a single string or as a list of strings (with each argument in a single string).
 For example, the following are equivalent::